 - 1 tbsp desi ghee

-- Firstly, in a large vessel, add washed mutton pieces, salt, red chilli powder, turmeric powder, ginger garlic paste.
+- Take a mixing bowl, add mutton pieces, salt, red chili powder, turmeric powder, ginger garlic paste.

-- Add green chilli paste, mint leaves, coriander leaves, crush the deep fried onions and add into it.
+- Add crushed deep fried onions into it.

 - Wash basmati rice and soak the rice in water for about 40 minutes.